TheMasterCado/easy-cli/README.md

 # Easy CLI

 Easy CLI is a small shard that provides a structure for your CLI utilities.

-You can:
+Features:
 - Define commands and infinite levels of subcommands.
 - Define options and arguments.
 - Define channels for your output with a verbosity level and if it should write to a file.